mtov/engsoftmoderna/en/chapter1.md

 ### Economic Aspects

 \index{Software Economics}
-Many economic issues intertwine with software development.
-For example, a software startup must decide the monetization model it wants to adopt, whether based on subscriptions or advertisements, for example.
-Mobile app developers have to decide on the price they will charge for their application, which, among other variables, requires knowledge about the price of the competitors.
-For this reason, it is no surprise that large software companies currently employ economists to assess the economic aspects of their software products.
+Numerous economic factors are entwined with software development.
+For instance, software startups must select their monetization model — perhaps a subscription-based or advertisement-supported model.
+Mobile app developers must decide how much to charge for their apps, a decision that requires understanding their competitors' pricing among other variables.
+With such intricate economic considerations, it's no surprise that large software companies now hire economists to evaluate these factors related to their products.

-To discuss a concrete case, in economics there is a frequent concern with the opportunity costs of a decision.
-That is, every decision has an opportunity cost, which refers to the missed opportunities associated with the solutions that were discarded.
-In other words, when decision Y is discarded and decision X is made instead, the benefits of Y become missed opportunities.
+For a practical example, economists frequently discuss the opportunity costs of a decision.
+These costs represent the missed opportunities associated with disregarded solutions or choices.
+If you choose decision X over Y, the benefits of Y become your missed opportunities.
+For instance, imagine your company's main product has a list of bugs.
-For example, suppose that your company's main product has a list of bugs.
-Are there benefits in correcting such bugs?
-Sure, this will make customers happier and they will not think to churn.
-However, there is also an opportunity cost in this decision.
-Specifically, instead of fixings the bugs, the company could invest in new functionalities, which would help it to expand the customer base.
-Which is better?
-To fix the bugs or to implement new functionalities?
-In the end, this is an economic decision.
+Sure, fixing these bugs will satisfy customers and potentially prevent churn.
+However, this decision also has an opportunity cost.
+Instead of bug fixing, the company could invest in new features, which could expand the customer base.
+Deciding between bug fixes or new features ultimately becomes an economic decision.

 ## Classification of Software Systems

 \index{ABC Systems}
-Software is integral to almost all human activities and comes in various sizes and types, fulfilling an array of functional and non-functional requirements.
-As such, we should not fall into the trap of thinking that there is only one way to develop software.
-It would be incorrect to assume that all software must be implemented using the same processes, design principles, or quality assurance mechanisms.
+Software is part to a wide array of human activities.
+It comes in different sizes and types, fulfilling a variety of functional and non-functional requirements.
+As such, it's important to avoid the misconception that there is a single and universal method for software development.
+In other words, we should not assume that all software must follow the same processes, design principles, or quality assurance mechanisms.

 \index{Meyer, Bertrand}

-Bertrand Meyer proposed a classification ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) that aids in distinguishing and reasoning about the types of software that can be developed and identifying suitable software engineering practices for each.
-According to Meyer, there are three main types of software: Systems A (Acute), Systems B (Business), and Systems C (Casual).
-We will initially discuss Systems C and A, followed by Systems B.
+Bertrand Meyer proposed a classification ([link](https://bertrandmeyer.com/2013/03/25/the-abc-of-software-engineering/)) that assists in distinguishing between the types of software that can be developed and in identifying suitable software engineering practices for each one.
+According to Meyer, there are three primary types of software: Acute Systems (A), Business Systems (B), and Casual Systems (C).
+We will discuss Casual and Acute systems first, followed by Business systems.

 \index{Over-engineering}
 \index{Casual Systems}
-Type C systems, or casual systems, are not subject to high-quality pressures.
-They can afford to have minor bugs without jeopardizing their operation.
-Examples include a script for an academic project, a one-time-use data migration program, or a system to manage a student association's membership.
-These systems do not necessarily require high standards of internal quality, optimal runtime performance, or sophisticated user interfaces.
-They are usually implemented by a small team and are lightweight and non-critical.
-Therefore, they do not benefit from the practices, techniques, and processes discussed in this book. **Over-engineering** is a risk for such systems, as there is no need for advanced techniques.
+Casual systems, or Type C systems, are not under much pressure for high-quality performance.
+They can tolerate minor bugs without jeopardizing their operation.
+As examples, we can mention an academic project script, a data migration program for one-time-use, or a system to manage a student association's membership.
+These systems do not necessarily require high internal quality, optimal runtime performance, or sophisticated user interfaces.
+They are typically implemented by a small team and are non-critical and lightweight.
+As a result, they do not benefit from the practices, techniques, and processes discussed in this book.
+In fact, over-engineering poses a risk for such systems, as there's no need for advanced techniques.
-In the context of Type C systems, software engineering can resemble using a sledgehammer to crack a nut.

 \index{Mission-Critical Systems}
-On the opposite end are Type A systems, or acute systems, where a single failure can lead to devastating consequences, including loss of life.
-These include control systems like those in autonomous vehicles, nuclear power plants, airplanes, ICU equipment, and subway trains.
-The software that controlled the Ariane 5 rocket is an example.
-Developing these systems demands rigorous processes, including comprehensive code review and external certification.
+On the other end of the spectrum, we have Acute systems, or Type A systems, where a single failure can have devastating consequences, including the potential loss of lifes.
+Notable examples include control systems used in autonomous vehicles, nuclear power plants, airplanes, ICU equipment, and subway trains.
+The software that controlled the Ariane 5 rocket is an illustrative sample.
+Developing these systems requires rigorous processes, including comprehensive code review and external certification.
+It's common to have hardware and software redundancies alike—for example, two systems running in parallel that only make a decision when both agree.
-It is common to have redundancies in hardware and software alike—for instance, two parallel-running systems that only make a decision if both agree.
-Sometimes these systems are designed with a formal language, founded on logic or set theory.
+Sometimes, these systems are designed using a formal language based on logic or set theory.

 ```{=latex}
 \begin{alert}
 ```
-**Alert:** We will not focus on Type A systems A, or mission-critical systems, in this book.
+**Alert:** In this book, we will not cover Type A (Acute) or mission-critical systems.
 ```{=latex}
 \end{alert}
 ```

-Finally, we arrive at Type B systems B, or business systems, which benefit most from the principles and practices discussed in this book.
-These systems encompass a broad range of corporate applications (like finance, HR, logistics, sales), various types of web-based systems, software libraries and frameworks, general-purpose applications (such as text editors, spreadsheets), and basic software systems (like compilers, IDEs).
-The concepts discussed in this book will make the development of Type B systems more productive and contribute to better quality software, both internally (more easy to maintain systems) and externally (systems with less production bugs).
+Lastly, we have Business Systems (B), or Type B systems.
+These systems are the ones that benefit the most from the principles and practices discussed in this book.
+They cover a wide array of corporate applications (like finance, HR, logistics, sales), various web-based systems, software libraries and frameworks, general-purpose applications (such as text editors, spreadsheets), and basic software systems (like compilers, IDEs).
+The concepts presented in this book make the development of Type B systems more productive and contribute to their quality, both internally (systems that are easier to maintain, for example) and externally (systems with fewer production bugs, for example).